struc2gauss: Structural Role Preserving Network Embedding via Gaussian Embedding: struc2gauss

 \subsubsection{Overview}

 Recently language modeling techniques such as \textit{word2vec} have been extensively used to learn word representations in and almost all NE studies are based on these word embedding techniques.
 However, these NE studies map each entity to a fixed point vector in a low-dimension space so that the uncertainties of learned embeddings are ignored.
-Gaussian embedding aims to solve this problem by learning density-based distributed embeddings in the space of Gaussian distributions~\cite{vilnis2014word}.
-Gaussian embedding has been utilized in different graph mining tasks including triplet classification on knowledge graphs~\cite{he2015learning}, multi-label classification on heterogeneous graphs~\cite{dos2016multilabel} and link prediction and node classification on attributed graphs~\cite{bojchevski2017deep}.
+Gaussian embedding aims to solve this problem by learning density-based distributed embeddings in the space of Gaussian distributions~\citep{vilnis2014word}.
+Gaussian embedding has been utilized in different graph mining tasks including triplet classification on knowledge graphs~\citep{he2015learning}, multi-label classification on heterogeneous graphs~\citep{dos2016multilabel} and link prediction and node classification on attributed graphs~\citep{bojchevski2017deep}.

 Gaussian embedding trains with a ranking-based loss based on the ranks of positive and negative samples.
-Following~\cite{vilnis2014word}, we choose the max-margin ranking objective which can push scores of positive pairs above negatives by a margin defined as:
+Following~\citep{vilnis2014word}, we choose the max-margin ranking objective which can push scores of positive pairs above negatives by a margin defined as:

-where $\Gamma_{+}$ and $\Gamma_{-}$ are the positive and negative pairs, respectively. $\mathcal{E}(\cdot,\cdot)$ is the energy function, $v$ and $u$ are the learned Gaussian distributions for two nodes and $m$ is the margin separating positive and negative pairs.
-In this paper, we present two different energy functions to measure the similarity of two distributions for node representation learning.
+where $\Gamma_{+}$ and $\Gamma_{-}$ are the positive and negative pairs, respectively. $\mathcal{E}(\cdot,\cdot)$ is the energy function which is used to measure the similarity of two distributions, $z_v$ and $z_u$ are the learned Gaussian distributions for nodes $v$ and $u$, and $m$ is the margin separating positive and negative pairs.
+In this paper, we present two different energy functions to measure the similarity of two distributions for node representation learning, i.e., expected likelihood and KL divergence based energy functions.
+For the learned Gaussian distribution $z_i\sim\mathcal{N}(0;\mu_i,\Sigma_i)$ for node $i$, to reduce the computational complexity, we restrict the covariance matrix $\Sigma_i$ to be diagonal and spherical in this work.